ISDL-academic/U-Net_based_bone_segmentation/README.md

-# myResearch:CNN based bone segmentation with ASPP and CRF
+# myResearch:U-Net based bone segmentation with ASPP and CRF

+## U-Net

+## Data pre-processing
+### Optimizs Windowing Parameter with jDE
+You can optimize windwowing parameter,which is the part of dicom parameter,using windowPeocessing/window_jDE/main.py.
+To handle dicom data, you need a libraty called pydicom, so please install that.

+The fitness function of jDE is IoU between optimized images and Ground Truth images.

 windowPeocessing/window_jDE/main.pyでwindow parameterをjDEで最適化できます